bitfalls/bitfalls_content/authors/morrigan/01-staking_device/en_US/final.md

 `sudo apt update; sudo apt upgrade -y`

-To be able to allocate more memory swap size must be increased by editing the swap configuration file.
-To change the swap space open file by running: `sudo nano /etc/dphys-swapfile`.
-Modify the line containing `CONF_SWAPSIZE` and set it to 512 or 1024 and save the file (CTRL-O, ENTER, CTRL-X).
+To be able to allocate more memory, swap size must be increased by editing the swap configuration file.
+To change the swap space open file by entering: `sudo nano /etc/dphys-swapfile`.
+Modify the line containing `CONF_SWAPSIZE` and set it to 512 or 1024 and save the file (CTRL+O, ENTER, CTRL+X).

 Then restart service: